.semaphore/semaphore.yml

 - cache store deps-$SEMAPHORE_GIT_BRANCH-$(checksum Gopkg.lock) vendor

-After that you can reuse that cache as follows:
+Finally, you can reuse the cache as follows:

 blocks: